h8ya/Los-Altos-Hackathon-2023/README.md

 ## USAGE GUIDE:

+run bat file = will open up interface & keyboard detection program running in the background.

 In the interface, when inputting the Twilio Number, remove the +

-run exe file = will open up interface & keyboard detection program running in the background.
+Closes interface window with the red x button in the top right.
+Closing interface does not close the keyboard detection program

 alt + shift + 11231231234 + enter = to call Target Number.
 Target Number in this example is 11231231234.

-Closes interface window with the red x button in the top right.
-Closing interface does not close the keyboard detection program

 alt + shift + w = close keyboard detection program

 Inputting Invalid Number will not do anything, and will allow user to re-enter a valid number.

-If you run the program multiple times it might fix any issues about missing dependences, as it installs it as soon as you run the exe.
+If you run the program multiple times it might fix any issues about missing dependences, as it installs it as soon as you run the bat.